rom1mouret/domain_IL/README.md

 In other words, it is looking for the most self-consistent set of latent units.
 This is perhaps the weakest part of this system as I don't think this will scale well to more than a handful of domains.

-Yet, it is not as bad as dealing with this problem with one-class classification, e.g. with autoencoders.
+Yet, it is not as bad as dealing with this problem with vanilla one-class classification, e.g. with an ensemble of autoencoders.
 The one-class way is to train a one-class classifier for each domain and use one-class probabilities/scores as criteria to pick the right CNN.
-This is even harder to scale up to many domains because such one-class classifiers are typically tricky to calibrate for comparing scores, not to mention that one poor one-class classifier is enough to ruin the entire decision process.
+This is even harder to scale up to many domains because such one-class classifiers are typically tricky to calibrate for comparing scores.

 In contrast, we use only one contract network for all the CNNs since all domains are supposed to abide by the same contract.
+There is no need for calibration.

 ### Implementation details